Valeria de Paiva

 de Paiva is a

-She was until recently (May 2008) a research scientist at the
+She was (for almost nine years) a research scientist at the

 Intelligent Systems Laboratory